top of page

 4 or 5 Years Old: Music Lessons

-6 or 7 Years Old: Piano Workshops
+6 or 7 Years Old: Singing Workshops

-6 or 7 Years Old: Guitar Workshops
+6 or 7 Years Old: Songwriting Workshops

-6 or 7 Years Old: Singing and/or Songwriting Lessons
+6 or 7 Years Old: Singing Lessons

-8 to 12 Years Old: Piano Workshops
+8 to 12 Years Old: Singing Workshops

-8 to 12 Years Old: Guitar Workshops
+8 to 12 Years Old: Songwriting Workshops

-8 to 12 Years Old: Singing and/or Songwriting Lessons
+8 to 12 Years Old: Singing Lessons

-13 to 19 Years Old: Piano Workshops
+13 to 19 Years Old: Singing Workshops

-13 to 19 Years Old: Guitar Workshops
+13 to 19 Years Old: Songwriting Workshops

-13 to 19 Years Old: Singing and/or Songwriting Lessons
+13 to 19 Years Old: Singing Lessons

 If a scholarship for the chosen service is unavailable, would the applicant like to be considered for other available scholarships?